 Having Friends at Work Makes for Higher Production

 Here’s a note for curmudgeonly managers that frown on office social time: It actually helps productivity.
-Talking about last night’s Game of Thrones episode at the water cooler helps (doesn’t harm) employee morale and overall team productivity.
+Talking about last night’s Game of Thrones episode at the water cooler helps (and doesn’t harm) employee morale and overall team productivity.

 Gallup polling has shown repeatedly that there is strong correlation between having a best friend at work and employee productivity.
 The research says employee friendships make workers seven times more engaged in their work than if they didn’t have a close friend at the office.
 Gallup says, “Our research has repeatedly shown a concrete link between having a best friend at work and the amount of effort employees expend in their job.”